semrel-extra/zx-bulk-release/README.md

 ```

 ### `topo`
-[Toposort](https://github.com/semrel-extra/topo) is used to order the pkgs to be released.
+[Toposort](https://github.com/semrel-extra/topo) is used to resolve the pkg release queue.
 By default, it omits the packages marked as `private`.
 You can override this by setting the `--include-private` flag.

 ### `analyze`